karaposu/brightdata/README.md

 brightdata
 ==========

-Unofficial **Python helper-SDK** for Bright Data “Ready-Made Datasets”.
+Unofficial **Python helper-SDK** for BrightData "Custom Web Scrapers"
-Focuses on *simplicity* rather than covering every API knob.

 ``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Digi-Key, Mouser, LinkedIn, Tiktok, Youtube, Instagram and a lot more